The Upland Soul

 Like most here, I spend almost the entirety of the months of September through February puttering around the wilds with guns clattering around in the back of my truck.
 So many guns.
 America.

-There are scores of excellent American-made cases on the market at either end of the financial spectrum.It was time to upgrade, and I think the Boyt Harness H-Series Cases follow that cost:value asymptote quite perfectly.
+There are scores of excellent American-made cases on the market at either end of the financial spectrum.It was time to upgrade, and I think all of the offerings in the H-Series case lineup follow that cost:value asymptote quite perfectly.
 I’ve given two H-48s the beans this season and have come away impressed.

 The Value Proposition